-7.5 - Relief Breaks.
+7.5 Relief Breaks

-All full-time employees shall be allowed one (1) relief break of fifteen (15) minutes in duration during the first (1st) half of the shift and another relief break of fifteen (15) minutes in duration during the second (2nd) half of the shift.
-Past practice shall continue regarding relief breaks for part-time employees.
+- A. All full-time employees shall be allowed one (1) relief break of fifteen (15) minutes in duration during the first (1st) half of the shift and another relief break of fifteen (15) minutes in duration during the second (2nd) half of the shift.
+Past practice shall continue regarding relief breaks for part-time employees. - B. Part-time employees shall be reasonably allowed relief breaks in congruence with hours worked.
+At least one (1) relief break of fifteen (15) minutes in duration will be granted for six (6) hours or less of work.
+Hours worked in excess of six hours will fall under the provisions of A.

-7.6 - Holidays.
+7.6 Holidays